School of Physics and Astronomy

 At 6.5-m diameter, its segmented primary mirror has over twice the diameter of the Hubble mirror, making it more than 400 times more sensitive than current ground-based or space infrared telescopes.
 JWST spans the long-wavelength visible and the infrared spectrum from 0.6 to 28 µm with a set of four science instruments, and will spend five to ten years in operation, orbiting around the L2 Lagrange point (1.5 million kilometres from Earth).
 It features a very large sunshield (22 x 10 m) to cool the telescope and permit it to view objects in the infrared.

-There will be four science instruments on the JWST Integrated Science Instrument Module (ISIM):
+There are four science instruments on the JWST Integrated Science Instrument Module (ISIM):

 • Near Infrared/Visible Camera (NIRCAM),